-The Brass Heat Set Threaded Round Insert Nuts is used every day for assemblies and components that need to be joined together.
+The M3 X 6 mm Brass Heat Set Threaded Round Insert Nut-25 Pcs. is used every day for assemblies and components that need to be joined together.
 When fasteners are used in traditional manufacturing, bolts are often tapped straight into the metal substrates.
 3D printed parts are unique from a material and robustness standpoint, therefore threaded holes can wear easily if the fasteners are taken on and off multiple times.
 Heat-set threaded inserts are your method for success for these types of assemblies.

 The Heat Set Threaded Round Insert Nut has been designed for post-mould installation into notch-sensitive thermoplastics using heat.
 It features very high pull-out and torque resistance.